Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 Storage area

-2004, CEC second time
+2004, CEC, second time around

 Two reports on Mutine: Son & Image and UHF Magazine.